chaulapatrice/calendar-app/README.md

 ]
 ```

-We have successfully configured Cross-Origin Resource Sharing (CORS) for our backend and frontend to
+We successfully configured Cross-Origin Resource Sharing (CORS) for our backend and frontend to
 communicate with each other.
 In the next section we will be setting
 up [Google OAuth2](https://developers.google.com/identity/protocols/oauth2) login.

-### Setup Google OAuth2
+### Setup Google OAuth 2.0 Authentication and Authorization

-To set up google oauth2 will need the
+To set up Google Oauth 2.0 authentication and authorization will need the
 dependencies [django-allauth](https://docs.allauth.org/en/latest/), [dj-rest-auth](https://dj-rest-auth.readthedocs.io/en/latest/)
 and [python-dotenv](https://pypi.org/project/python-dotenv/).
-We use `dj-rest-auth` to allow users to register and login
+We use `dj-rest-auth` to allow users to register, obtain permissions and login
 using their
-google account. `dj-rest-auth` is built on top of [django-allauth](https://docs.allauth.org/en/latest/) which has
+Google Account. `dj-rest-auth` is built on top of [django-allauth](https://docs.allauth.org/en/latest/) which has
-already implemented Google OAuth2 registration.
+already implemented Google OAuth 2.0 authentication and authorization.
 You can learn more about
 it [here](https://docs.allauth.org/en/dev/socialaccount/providers/google.html).

 We use `python-dotenv` to load enviroment variables from a `.env` file.